You can view the blog posts and comments below. To view the full news article or more information, click on the blog post title.

 Comment: DTCC ("DTC") released a press release on March 12, 2013 regarding the proposed steps to continue with the dematerialization of physical securities in the United States.
 The proposals specifically relate to physical certificate elimination which will help to lower costs and mitigate risk for the individual shareholder and the issuer.

-In the press release, DTC mentions four main "pillars" of focus to acheive dematerialization.
+In the press release, DTC mentions four main "pillars" of focus to achieve dematerialization.
 Here are the four pillars:

 - Leveraging the Direct Registration System (DRS) to issue statements of book-entry holdings rather than physical certificates.